Oliver Ingham: Second term in Aquitaine

 From this time on, he served the king in Aquitaine and rarely returned to England.
 On 29 June 1331 he was reappointed as seneschal in Aquitaine, responsible for the peace, order, and defence of the duchy at a time of deteriorating Anglo-French relations, which culminated in the outbreak of the Hundred Years' War in 1337.
 The defences of the duchy had been undermined by the loss of several key castles in the previous war and the loyalty of the local nobility was divided, as many owned estates on both sides of the border.
 By August 1336 the duchy was on a war footing again, Ingham being ordered to forbid all Gascon men-at-arms to leave the land without licence and to ensure all major strongholds were properly garrisoned, equipped, and victualled.

 On 24 May 1337, King Philip VI of France announced that he was confiscating Aquitaine and French commissioners were sent to take possession of the duchy.
 Ingham met them at Libourne and refused to surrender his territory.
 He then began military operations, mostly in the Agenais.
 Overall English strategy concentrated on attacking the north of France, with the result that Ingham in the south-west received neither troops nor funds from England and had to rely entirely on local resources.
 The income of the duchy depended mainly on tolls and custom dues from goods conveyed along the great rivers, but trade dried up almost entirely with the onset of war.
 Most of what revenue remained had to be used to support garrison commanders.
 As a result, Ingham’s government in the capital city of Bordeaux had very limited options over how to conduct the defence.
 Although losing Penne-d'Agenais, he successfully defended Bonnegarde and other strongholds and fought off a French attack on Bordeaux itself in 1339.
 Despite financial stringency, he retained substantial companies of Gascon nobles in his service.
 His services to the crown in Aquitaine were acknowledged when his and his ancestors' debts were written off.

 Death and burial

 Leaving Aquitaine in 1343, he returned to England and died, probably at Ingham, on 29 January 1344.
 The inquisition post mortem recorded that in Ingham he held the manor and the advowson of the church, where he was buried in a tomb that has survived.
-His widow died on 11 October 1350 and was buried beside him, the inscription, in medieval French, having been recorded as: Mounsier Oliver de Ingham gist icy et Dame Elizabeth sa compagne que luy Dieux de les almes eit mercy (Sir Oliver Ingham lies here and Dame Elizabeth his wife; may God have mercy on their souls).
+His widow died on 11 October 1350 and was buried beside him, the inscription, in medieval French, having been recorded as: Monsieur Oliver de Ingham gist icy et Dame Elizabeth sa compagne que luy Dieux de les almes eit mercy (Sir Oliver Ingham lies here and Dame Elizabeth his wife; may God have mercy on their souls).